 Mariana De Campos Francozo

-Dr. Mariana Françozo is Associate Professor of Museum Studies at the Faculty of Archaeology, Leiden University.
-Her research stands at the intersection of anthropology and history and focuses on the collection and circulation of indigenous objects and knowledge from South America and the Caribbean to Europe.
-Her book De Olinda a Holanda: o gabinete de curiosidades de Nassau (Ed.
-Unicamp, 2014) is a historical reconstruction and anthropological analysis of Count Johan Maurits van Nassau's seventeenth-century collection of curiosities, collected during his tenure as governor-general of Dutch Brazil.

-Fourth capture:

-Mariana De Campos Francozo

-Dr. Mariana Françozo is Associate Professor of Museum Studies at the Faculty of Archaeology, Leiden University.
+Dr. Mariana Françozo is an Associate Professor of Museum Studies at the Faculty of Archaeology, Leiden University.
 Her research stands at the intersection of anthropology and history and focuses on the collection and circulation of indigenous objects and knowledge from Brazil to Europe, with special emphasis on the early modern period.